Wednesday, March 26 (Noon - 6:30 p.m.) -- Workforce Development

 Lydia Logan

-Vice President, Global Education and Workforce Development
+IBM Global Vice President for Education and Workforce Development

 IBM